libresource/open-source-checklist/README.md

 - **TensorFlow:** TensorFlow is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), providing users with extensive permissions to use, modify, and distribute the software, including patent grants and warranties.
 - **Django:** Django is open-source software distributed under the [BSD License](https://opensource.org/licenses/BSD-3-Clause), allowing users to use, modify, and distribute the software for any purpose with proper attribution.

-Please note that these are just examples.
-It's crucial to consult legal experts or licensing professionals to choose the right license for your specific project and community needs.

 # Technical infrastructure

 ## Website